Matildenesheim/cnn_classifyingmedicaldiagnosis/README.md

 The sample dataset contains 5606 X- Ray images and 244 class labels.
 The dataset was down sampled to just 3547 X-Ray images with 2 class labels being ‘No Finding’ and ‘Infiltration’.
 The data was split into training and test datasets, again with 80% of the data in the training set and 20% in the test set.

 ### ✉️ Contact
-For further information feel free to connect with one of the authors [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20TIBA) or on LinkedIn:
+For further information feel free to connect with one of the authors Matilde Nesheim on [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20clinical-diagnosis-cnn) or on LinkedIn:

 [<img align="left" alt="matildenesheim | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]